Abdelrahmannhassan/Abdelrahmannhassan/README.md

 With 3+ years of experience in testing Web Applications.
 Following agile methodologies.
 Working with multicultural and international teams, with great passion in automation testing and hands-on experience in creating test automation frameworks using Selenium.

-👩‍💻 I'm currently working on _VOIS Vodafone Intelligent Solutions
+👩‍💻 I'm currently working on RASAN

 🧠 I'm currently learning new functions using Selenium WebDriver and practice as much as I can.